 Instead, they type something like “different style bridal dresses” into Google and hit enter.
 What comes up is a combination of organic and paid results (perhaps a few bridal publications and eCommerce stores.)

-How do these eCommerce websites happen to rank on search results? eCommerce SEO, of course!
+How do these eCommerce websites happen to rank on search results? eCommerce SEO services, of course!

 eCommerce stores on the first page of Google capture 71% of web traffic.
 Therefore, the higher you rank, the better the chances of capturing your market share.
 In fact, websites in the top spots on search engine results pages (SERPs) experience more than 40% click-through rates.

-The importance of SEO for your eCommerce business cannot be understated: Beyond visibility and an increase in traffic, it makes you an authoritative voice in your field, fostering trust and brand loyalty.
+The importance of SEO and franchise SEO services for your eCommerce business cannot be understated: Beyond visibility and an increase in traffic, it makes you an authoritative voice in your field, fostering trust and brand loyalty.

 Several aspects of search engine optimization (SEO) contribute to ranking high on search results.